cruising the south pacific

 Dr. Ralph Gerard, a neurophysiologist that worked at the University of Michigan, wrote one of the best papers ever written on evolution, "Learning, the Residue of Change."
 It was published in 1963 in the center of a three volume series called Evolution After Darwin.
 As far as I can determine, nobody paid any attention to this paper at all.
 In this paper Dr. Gerard tried to get geneticists to think about the amazing similarities between language evolution and biological evolution.
 They didn't.

 Though scientists know we record our memories in the same kinds of molecules that we record our genes in, and though Dr. Gerard pointed out how similar memory traces were to genetic traces, the geneticists and evolutionary biologists just couldn't get the message.
-So here it is.
+So here it is again.

 Memories read from the DNA spread as communications between RNA molecules and Ribosomes - become modified and retransmitted by the cellular organelles and this then modifies how the whole cell responds to information from its environment and what it will communicate to the other cells in its web of communications.